The House of Memory

 the nature of memory

 Woolf writes that memoirs are in a sense flawed because one tends to remember places and events but that which should be the focus of the writing, the person and their character, remains elusive and untraceable.
 She refines the technique of autobiography by shifting the focus to the person, yet in an immaterial way.
-Materiality of place and, at times, immateriality of character are two extremes between which her autobiographical essay shifts, and this seems almost like a reiteration of a theme in an early novel, Night and Day.
+Materiality of place and, at times, immateriality of character are two extremes between which ‘A Sketch of the Past’ shifts, and this seems almost like a reiteration of a theme in an early novel, Night and Day.

 One extreme is the realist return to herself as a child living with her family at 22 Hyde Park Gate, to memories of the family’s vacation home at St Ives, and to the figures she met in Kensington Gardens.
 She writes about her mother in the imagined Little Holland House, surrounded by imaginary tea tables and strawberries with cream, wearing an imaginary crinoline dress.
 These are pieces of almost realist prose, where the characters are backgrounded by that which shapes their life.